-- 1. Support measures that: - a. coordinate water resource planning with land use planning and provide for future needs without encouraging growth - b. protect the natural environment in areas of both water origin and water use - c. reserve stream flows for protection of fish and wildlife habitat and other in-stream uses - d. preserve wild and scenic rivers - e. encourage off-stream storage; discourage additional on-stream dams - f. provide for assessment of economic, social, and environmental costs and benefits of water projects - g. discourage water contracting and marketing policies that build up demand and establish rigid patterns of distribution and use
+- 1. Support measures that: - ensure that all Californians have access to reliable, safe, affordable water that is appropriate for all personal and domestic uses; - coordinate water resource planning with land use planning to provide for future needs without encouraging growth in water demand; - c. protect the natural environment in areas of water origin, transmission, and use; - d. reserve stream flows for protection of fish and wildlife habitat and other in-stream uses;

-- h. encourage a variety of water supply sources with emphasis on nonstructural alternatives - i. develop and maintain a statewide inventory of ground and surface water supplies and a centralized database to evaluate current and potential needs, demands, and uses - j. require that documents present clear, concise information, readily available to the public.
+- e. preserve wild and scenic rivers; - f. encourage groundwater storage; discourage additional on-stream dams; - g. assess economic, social, and environmental costs and benefits of water projects; - h. discourage water contracting and marketing policies that build up demand and establish rigid patterns of distribution and use; - i. encourage a variety of water supply sources, including direct and indirect potable water, with emphasis on nonstructural alternatives; - j. develop and maintain a statewide inventory of ground and surface water supplies and a centralized database to evaluate current and potential needs, demands, and uses;